 How does activated charcoal powder work?

-Because the powder is highly porous and an effective absorbent, it can draw liquids and toxins out of the body and skin relatively quickly.
-Due to other chemical properties, it easily absorbs other charged chemical compounds, including those which can damage your skin.
+Because the ultra fine powder is highly porous and an effective absorbent, it can draw liquids and toxins such as heavy metals out of the body and skin relatively quickly.
+Charcoal can bind with other charged chemical compounds, including those which can damage your skin.

-The powder can be applied topically to the body, mixed with various beauty products, or ingested in a tablet or pill.
+The powder is also applied topically to the body, mixed with various beauty products, or ingested in a tablet or pill.

 Health uses for activated charcoal powder

 Until a few years ago, the primary use for activated charcoal powder was in the treatment of drug overdose or poisoning.
-While not effective against every kind of toxin, it is regularly used in the treatment of prescription drug overdose, as well as an overdose of acetaminophen, sedatives, or even aspirin.
+While not effective against all drugs and toxins, it is regularly used in the treatment of prescription drug overdose, as well as an overdose of acetaminophen, sedatives, or even aspirin.

 Activated charcoal can quickly absorb these dangerous chemicals, allowing swift removal from the body before side effects emerge.
 For other toxins, it can be less helpful.
 For instance, activated charcoal does little to improve cyanide, lithium, alcohol, or iron tablet poisoning.